Getting Started Project, part C: Milo’s Tilt Sensor

 Questions for discussion

-- Why is communication between a rover and its base so important?
+- Why is communication between a rover and the base important?

-Currently, satellites are used to transmit radio signals between the base and
+Currently satellites are used to send radio signals between the base and

 3. Create phase

-The program string will trigger two actions, depending on the angle detected by
+The program string will trigger two actions depending on the angle detected by the Tilt Sensor:

 • If tilted down, the red LED will light up.